 Straight-forward – but not

-There is one drawback to threat hunting with Azure Sentinel – the associated learning curve.
+There is one drawback to threat hunting with Microsoft Sentinel – the associated learning curve.
 To operate threat hunting in-house, your team will need to:

-- Identify industry-relevant threat intelligence subscriptions and configure import into Azure Sentinel.
+- Identify industry-relevant threat intelligence subscriptions and configure import into Microsoft Sentinel.

 - Define Prioritised Intelligence Requirements (PIR) that set goals for your threat hunting efforts, aligned with your business strategy.